samvpillay-Tester/BB_QA_17Sep2021/2.UI_Automation/ReadMe.md

 -beyond searching for specific computers

 Tests do not currently include:
--Data creation via any form of API to reduce reliance on UI interactions -Cleanup of test data (again, due to the lack of API for data handling) -API traffic visible in the network tab and could potentially be reverse engineered?
+-Data creation via a currently exposed POST end point to reduce reliance on UI interactions -Cleanup of test data (again, due to lack of knowledge on any available API for data cleansing)
--- e.g. POST to http://computer-database.herokuapp.com/computers